reg1reg1/Metrics/README.md

 <img src="averagebreachvsorig.PNG" alt="averagebreachvsorig" style="zoom:200%;" />

-On a monthly level however, there seems to be indication of suppression which is not reflected in the chart above (which is yearly)

 # Improving the inference strength

 During the my work in the metrics project I felt that there are some calculations we must make before we can enforce some of the inferences drawn from the data as being tangible or useful to a greater degree.
 These are as  follows: